 Management has the responsibility to select and use appropriate accounting policies.
-A summary of the significant accounting policies adopted by Cooke County, Texas is included in the notes to the financial statements.
-As described in the notes to the financial statements, during the year, the entity changed its method of accounting for leases by adopting Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year has been reported in the financial statements.
+A summary of the significant accounting policies adopted by Cooke County; Texas is included in the notes to the financial statements.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during fiscal year 2023.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.